General Usage

 How do I check my disk usage?

-Run hdquota on a Rivanna frontend.
+Run hdquota on a HPC frontend.

 Run the command hdquota -s: